buddyboss/buddyboss-platform/src/readme.txt

 = 1.1.2 =
 * Activity - Fixed word-wrapping when long sentences are posted in activity
 * Activity - Show admin notice when 'Heartbeat API' is disabled, for 'auto-refresh' option
+* Date Format - Now using WordPress 'Date Format' for dates in LearnDash
 * Errors - Fixed various PHP errors in certain situations

 = 1.1.1 =